mricksen/Udacity-Capstone/README.md

 # Udacity Data Science Capstone

-## The Influence of Starbucks Promotional Offers on Buyer Behaviour
+## Starbucks Promotional Offers Demographic Analysis
 The Starbucks promotional offers capstone project provides a dataset that allows us to track member behavior and interactions with offers.

 There are three types of offers: buy-one-get-one (BOGO), discount, and informational.
 In a BOGO offer, a user needs to spend a certain amount to get a reward equal to that threshold amount.
 In a discount, a user gains a reward equal to a fraction of the amount spent.
 In an informational offer, there is no reward, but neither is there a requisite amount that the user is expected to spend.
 Offers can be delivered via multiple channels.